 VES provides a hot lunch each day, catered from Lutheran Social Services.
 Students may choose to bring a bag lunch from home.
 VES strives to provide quality meals in an efficient and fiscally responsible manner.
-Student lunch cost is \$4.40 per meal for full pay students.
+All students are eligible for free breakfast and lunch.